GreenWaves-Technologies/gap_sdk/README.md

 Typing GAP_SDK will now change to the gap_sdk directory and execute the source command.

-Finally try a test project:
+Finally try a test project.
+First connect your GAPuino to your PCs USB port and then type:

 ~~~~~shell
 cd ~/gap_sdk/examples/pulp-examples/helloworld